joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 ```

 Try modifying the `"Hello, world!"` string and saving the file.
 You
-should see that the browser immediately updates.
+should see that the browser updates immediately.

 This file presents a lot of new ideas, let's break them down.